filipnavara/nativeaot-notes/third-party-libraries.md

 ### XML serialization and deserialization

 There's currently no source generator for XML serializers like there's one for JSON.
 The options to handle the sitation are limited.
-We employed two different approaches to handle the problem.
+We employed <strike>two</strike>three different approaches to handle the problem.
 In some cases the easiest way is to hand write the serialization using the `XmlReader`/`XmlWriter` classes.
 In other cases we crafted a way to use the SGen tools to generate the (de)serialization code automatically with minimal refactoring.